How to Write a Literary Analysis Essay | A Step-by-Step Guide

 Step 1: Reading the text and identifying literary devices

 Your goal in literary analysis is not simply to explain the events described in the text, but to analyze the writing itself and discuss how the text works on a deeper level.
-Primarily, you’re looking out for literary devices – textual elements that writers use to convey meaning and create effects.
+Primarily, you’re looking out for literary devices—textual elements that writers use to convey meaning and create effects.
+If you’re comparing and contrasting multiple texts, you can also look for connections between different texts.

 To get started with your analysis, there are several key areas that you can focus on.
 As you analyze each aspect of the text, try to think about how they all relate to each other.
 You can use highlights or notes to keep track of important passages and quotes.